Silleellie/ai-exam/README.md

 ### Java

-1. First, the `main` of [schemaToProlog.java](src_java/SchemaToProlog.java) should be run.
-The process only interacts with the user in case there are multiple `.xml` files in the `inputs` directory, asking to select which one to use.
+1. First, the `main` of [KBRestructurer.java](src_java/KBRestructurer.java) should be run.
-    * After completing this step, the converted schema in *Prolog* format will be saved in the `outputs` directory.
-The filename format will be `schema_{schemaFilename}.pl`

-        e.g. `retrocomputing.xml` ---> `schema_retrocomputing.pl`

-2. After that, the `main` of [KBRestructurer.java](src_java/KBRestructurer.java) should be run.
 The process will interact with the user for the following reasons:
     * To choose which KB file to use, if there are multiple `.pl` files in the `inputs` directory;
     * To choose the conversion mode between `list` and `facts`;